blackboard/BBDN-REST-Attendance-Java/README.md

 In order to pass the command line options to the gradle application plugin, you simply append -Dexec.args="\<your command line args\>"

+You must update the bbdn.rest.RestConfig to configure the application to use your Learn instance, key, and secret.

 This project is intended to show you how to use the APIs and not how to build a Java application.

 #### Available Commands